Conjunctive Queries: Unique Characterizations and Exact Learnability: Preliminaries

-\subparagraph*{Exact Learning Models, Conjunctive Queries as a Concept Class} Informally, an \emph{exact learning algorithm} is an algorithm that identifies an unknown goal concept by asking a number of queries about it.
+Informally, an \emph{exact learning algorithm} is an algorithm that identifies an unknown goal concept by asking a number of queries about it.
 The queries are answered by an oracle that has access to the goal concept.
 This model of learning was introduced by Dana Angluin, cf.~\cite{Angluin88}.
 In this paper, we consider the two most extensively studied kinds of oracle queries: \emph{membership queries} and \emph{equivalence queries}.
 We will first review basic notions from computational learning theory, such as the notion of a \emph{concept}, and then explain what it means for a concept class to be \emph{efficiently exactly learnable with membership and/or equivalence queries}.

 Let $X$ be a (possibly infinite) set of {\em examples}.
-A \emph{concept over $X$} is a function $c:X\rightarrow \{0,1\}$, and a \emph{concept class} ${\mathcal C}$ is a collection of such concepts.
+A \emph{concept over $X$} is a function $c:X\to \{0,1\}$, and a \emph{concept class} ${\mathcal C}$ is a collection of such concepts.
 We say that $x\in X$ is a \emph{positive example} for a concept $c$ if $c(x)=1$, and that $x$ is a \emph{negative example} for $c$ if $c(x)=0$.

 Conjunctive queries (over a fixed schema $\mathcal{S}$ and with a fixed arity $k$) are a particular example of such a concept class, where the example space is the class of all structures over $\mathcal{S}$ with $k$ distinct elements, and where an example $(A,\textbf{a})$ is labeled as positive if the tuple $\textbf{a}$ belongs to $q(A)$, and negative otherwise.